 How to get registered, keep a logbook, maximise deductions & minimise tax in seven simple steps.
 Everything Uber & rideshare drivers need to know to get ATO compliant.

-How much will you ACTUALLY make from Uber driving?
-After Uber fees, GST, Income Tax and car expenses, how much of your Uber fares end up in your pocket?
-We'll show you how to work it out.
+How much do Uber drivers really make?
+After Uber fees, taxes and car expenses, how much of your Uber fares end up in your pocket?
+We'll show you the average earnings for Uber drivers across Australia.

 Since you're required to pay tax on your Uber income, you’ll be looking to maximise your tax deductions too.
 This article explains the options for claiming your vehicle expenses, how to keep a logbook, and other potential tax deductions for Uber drivers.